 Dignity Health established ACN in 2012 as their accountable care organization in the Arizona market.
 An ACO is a group of doctors, hospitals, and other healthcare providers who come together voluntarily to deliver coordinated, high-quality care to their Medicare patients.
 When an ACO succeeds in both delivering high-quality care and spending health care dollars more wisely, it will share in the savings it achieves for the Medicare program.
 In 2013, ACN entered the Medicare Shared Savings Program (MSSP).

 Over the next year, Dignity Health partnered with Abrazo Health (part of Tenet Healthcare) and established the RS Board to govern its growing ACO.
-In fact, ACN is the only accountable care organization in the country jointly owned by two competing health systems in the same market.
+In fact, ACN was the only accountable care organization in the country jointly owned by two competing health systems in the same market.
 By this time, the network not only included the employed providers within the Dignity and Abrazo systems, but hundreds of independent providers and care facilities in the region.
 ACN entered into an affiliation agreement with Phoenix Children’s Care Network (PCCN) to give pediatric patients access to the expanded services of Phoenix Children’s Hospital, as well as their Medical Group and aligned community pediatricians.

 With a comprehensive network and experience managing the MSSP value-based contract, ACN contracted to serve as the tier one provider network for Dignity Health Arizona employees and shortly thereafter with Intel to offer the tech giant’s Arizona employees a unique health benefit program, Connected Care with ACN.
 Success under these commercial contracts outside of Medicare established ACN’s reputation as a high-performing clinically integrated network, fully capable of succeeding across the full spectrum of value-based arrangements.